-It’s 2021, and for many of us there’s a sense of hope.
-Within days all American adults will have access to vaccines, and it’s looking like summer isn’t totally canceled.
+There’s a great sense of hope, as 2021 sure is looking a lot better than 2020.
+All American adults now have access to vaccines, and many people are starting to plan summer travel.
 That’s exciting, and it’s a great reason to start getting your points earning strategy in order, so you’re ready to plan your dream trip when the time is right.

 While there are several excellent long-standing credit card offers, the specifics of the top offers are constantly changing (be it the annual fee, minimum spending requirement, or even amount of the welcome bonus).